My name is Camie and I am an American expat living in England for the second time. London 2.0 is what we call this adventure.

 Short answer: Facebook.

-Did I like living in England?
+Do I like living in England?

-For me, living abroad was my most challenging life experience but it was also the most rewarding.
+For me, living abroad as part of London 1.0 was my most challenging life experience but it was also the most rewarding.
 Peter and I grappled with the logistics of moving abroad for 10 months before I permanently stepped foot on English soil (resigning from jobs, selling our house, processing the dogs for UK acceptance, physically moving, drinking heavily, etc.).

 The answers to those questions would come nearly five years later when we decided to relocate back to the USA.
 Every moment of stress, every penny spent, every laugh, and every tear was worth it.
-Ten fold.

-While in the UK, we found ourselves travelling further and further away abroad (i.e. Japan, Jordan, Thailand, etc.) and realized that it was probably time to move and start a new adventure in the Pacific Northwest.
+While in the UK, we found ourselves traveling further and further away abroad (i.e. Japan, Thailand) and realized that it was probably time to move and start a new adventure in the Pacific Northwest.